 - Ensuring continuity.
 Prudent wealth transfer ensures continuity of asset management, reducing the risks associated with sudden transitions upon one’s passing.

 An example that commonly utilizes these benefits is the family that leverages their exemptions by making substantial lifetime gifts to their children and establishing a family foundation.
-Not only does this enable significant tax savings, but it also empowers the next generation with stewarding these funds and maintaining the family’s philanthropic legacy.
+Not only does this enable significant tax savings, but it also empowers the next generation to steward these funds and maintain the family’s philanthropic legacy.
 This foresight illustrates how timely action coupled with strategic planning results in profound multigenerational benefits.

 Looking ahead: Staying ahead of estate planning changes